18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 Ceres has a Geneious Server setup.
 This server is also providing 20 floating licenses for Ceres users use.

-To use the Geneious server you will need to be at an "integrated site" (listed below), use [SCINet ocvpn](https://3.basecamp.com/3625179/buckets/5538276/vaults/1070659735), or use SSH tunneling.

 Caveats:
-* Integrated sites currently include: Clay Center, NE; Albany, CA; Stoneville, MS; Fort Collins, CO; Beltsville, MD.
-* The floating license server does not work over SSH tunnels, but the server can still be used if you have a perpetual license or a floating license server at your site.
+* The floating license server will only work at USDA sites due to firewall restrictions.
+* If you do encounter license server issues let us know at [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov)

 First download the Geneious client from [https://www.geneious.com/download/](https://www.geneious.com/download/)